VICIWUOHA/Java-BigQuery-API-ELT-and-Analytics/README.md

 - It is also notable that most cloud platforms such as **Azure, GCP and AWS** have SDK's in multiple programming languages built for interacting with their services.

-If you enjoyed this Project or have any comments/ questions, Let's connect on Linkedin [@viciwuoha](https://linkedin.com/in/VICIWUOHA)
+If you enjoyed :relaxed: this Project or have any comments/ questions, Let's connect on LinkedIn [@viciwuoha](https://linkedin.com/in/VICIWUOHA)